 Once you identified and described your processes, it should follow naturally what people and technology the processes will require.

 For each process identified, identify the roles, numbers of people in each role, and skills, capabilities and knowledge required by each role.
 Consider also whether you will need to hire in new or additional people, provide additional training to existing people, or partner with organisations who already have the types of people you need.
 Finally, consider reporting lines, organisational design (structure - see also Structure Follows Strategy, and On organisation structure, and breaking the rules) and values.

 When considering the technology you will need to support the processes, it is important to think not only of computer systems, but also manual systems and any other supporting technologies.
-Consider also whether these systems and technologies exist and can be bought or rented, or whether you will have to develop bespoke solutions especially for your business.
+Consider also whether these systems and technologies exist and can be bought, licensed or rented, or whether you will have to develop bespoke solutions especially for your business.
 The more differentiated your processes are the more likely it is that you will need bespoke solutions, or that pre-existing solutions will require extensive customisation.
-Finally it is important to consider how these systems will be integrated and maintained (which should map back to your process view).
+Finally, it is important to consider how these systems will be integrated and maintained (which should map back to your process view).

 Your strategy implementation plan needs to consider all of the implications of the above: designing processes, hiring and training staff, acquiring or building up knowledge, and selecting, implementing, customising, building and/or integrating systems.

 Designing a TOM is a significant piece of work.
 However, the real challenge lies in developing and implementing a TOM which actually delivers your strategy and differentiates your organisation from the competition.